 Freestanding Tent Cons

-- Heavier- Freestanding tents have poles which add weight.
+- Heavier- Freestanding tents have poles which add extra weight.
 They also usually have two walls.
 This requires more material which adds more weight.
 On average, an ultralight one person freestanding tent weighs about 2-2.5 pounds (around 900-1100 grams).
 A non-freestanding ultralight single person backpacking tent weighs in at around 1.5-2 pounds (around 680-900 grams).
 You’ll save about .5-1 pound by switching from a freestanding tent to a non-freestanding tent.

 - Bulkier- Freestanding tents have long poles that can only collapse so far.
 Usually around 18-22 inches (around 45-55 cm).
 This is the minimum length of your packed tent.
 Freestanding tents are also usually double wall.
 This adds material which adds bulk.
 When rolled up, the tent might measure 4-7 inches (10-18 cm) in diameter.
 A freestanding tent takes up an extra liter or two of space in your pack than a non-freestanding tent.
 This isn’t really a problem on the trail because you can just attach your bulky tent to the outside of your pack.
 It is a problem if have to fly to your camping destination.
 Airline baggage allowances are pretty limited these days.